 Installing your leaf net cover

 Be sure to measure the dimension of your swimming pool before buying a leaf net pool cover.
 For an inground pool, the cover should overlap by 12 inches all the way around and be secured with weights to keep the edges from flapping.
 The mesh forming the leaf net cover should be 1/4 inch across, no larger, to prevent small insects, leaves, twigs, and other items from entering the pool water.
 Choose a lightweight but strong leaf net cover, so that you can install it yourself or with just one helper.
 Consider installing a standing shelf next to the pool to lay it on so it does not end up on the lawn or on the pool deck where swimmers may accidentally walk on it.
 Most importantly, be sure to remove all leaves and debris before installing.
+Pinch A Penny has the right tool for the job.

 Need help deciding what's right for you?
 The experts at Pinch A Penny are here to help.
 Visit your neighborhood store or click the button below to find one near you!